ronaatxendit/martabacc.github.io/_posts/2020-1-29-emotionally-avail.md

 ---

-Ramayana is one famous saga and here, as told in Wayang shows and sacred as culture legacy.
+Ramayana is one famous saga and here told in Wayang shows.
 It comes with classic plot: Rama as protagonist, Sita as central female character and Ravana as the antagonist.

 I read it from a thick book with black cover with huge title 'Ravana'.